Table of Contents

 What’s safer—a plastic SIM that can be removed or a digital one that’s installed?
 Unlike removable physical SIMs that can be stolen or switched out for scamming (SIM swapping attacks), eSIMs are installed in your device, so unauthorized access is much harder.

-• Encrypted Profiles: eSIM credentials are encrypted with sophisticated encryption, making them more difficult to clone.
+• Encrypted Profiles: eSIM credentials are protected by strong encryption, making them harder to clone.

-• Remote Locking: In case your phone gets lost, you can remotely lock the eSIM to prevent misuse.
+• Remote Locking: If your phone is lost, you can remotely lock the eSIM to prevent misuse.

 • No SIM Swapping: Cybercriminals can’t physically remove an eSIM, reducing fraud risks.